 You can get a quick start with a kit that has many of the basics you need.
 Our basic tool kits are shown below.
 You can also learn about the stages of metal clay work and the tool options available to customize a tool kit on your own.

 This kit includes the basic tools and some extras that will allow you more design options and easier ways to work.
 Any type of clay can be used with the Basic Starter Kit.
 In addition to the Basic Starter Kit, you'll need to choose a firing method.

 Deluxe Starter Kits

 These kits are for the serious metal clay jewelry artist.
 We've included everything you need to create in any kind of metal clay.
 Choose from Deluxe Kits with or without firing a kiln or torch.
 Please note: If you are interested in the kit with a torch, keep in mind that not every metal clay can be fired with a torch and requires a kiln.

 These kits give you the basics you will need to polish and patina your metal clay creations like a pro.
 Choose from Patina Gel or Liver of Sulphur.

 Shop Polishing & Patina Kit with Liver of Sulpher

 Shop Polishing & Patina Kit with Patina Gel

 Metal Clay Firing Kits

 Fine silver clays can be fired with a small butane torch, an enameling kiln, a tabletop jewelry kiln, or a gas burner.
-Other metal clay types, such as bronze and silver alloy clays, require a carbon firing.
-Copper clay is the exception.
-Copper clay can be torch or kiln fired.
+Other metal clay types, such as bronze copper and silver alloy clays, require a carbon firing.

 We've created firing kits to save you time in selecting the tools you will need for firing the type of metal clay you want to work with.
 If you are unsure of what type of metal clay you'd like to work with, be sure to read our summary of metal clay types and usage to familiarize yourself with the firing options for each clay type.